blinard-BIOINFO/NCBITaxonomy/README.md

 # NCBI Taxonomy SQL/Java Tools

-The current set of tools aims to create a local SQL copy of the NCBI Taxonomy database and proveds Java classes and scripts to query the database.
+This set of tools aims to create a local SQL copy of the NCBI Taxonomy database and uses Java scripts to query the database.

  It aims to answer many common operations when working on systematics or species identification, such as :
   * extract lineage for a species